 The Bowser Stage features a special court set in Bowser's castle which continuously tilts back forth over a pit of lava.
 To make matters worse, there's item boxes above the net – smash the ball through them and you'll get items to annoy your opponents with.

-For a 2000 release one would expect Mario Tennis to look great for a N64 game, and that is indeed the case.
-Every character has a large variety of facial expressions and animations, and there is never any case of slowdown, as the game always keeps going at full speed.
-Like Mario Golf, the music is quite upbeat and sounds good, although it's not too catchy.
-The character-specific courts feature remixes of music from their appropriate games.
+For a 2000 N64 release, Mario Tennis looks great.
+Every character has a large variety of facial expressions and animations, and the game always runs smoothly.
+Like Mario Golf, the music is upbeat and pleasant, though not too catchy, although the character-specific courts feature remixes of music from their appropriate games.
+A nice touch.